-An Interview with Lauren Sercu at Sepio Capital on Impact Investing
+Impact Investing: An Interview with Lauren Sercu at Sepio Capital

 We sat down with Lauren Sercu, who leads their Impact Investing practice at Sepio Capital, to learn more about how the practice works for clients who want to mission-align their investment assets.
 Sepio Capital is a Financial Advisory Firm on the Harness Wealth platform.

-To start, can you tell us about Sepio Capital and what differentiates you from other advisers?
+To start, can you tell us about Sepio Capital and what differentiates you from other advisors?

 Our mission at Sepio Capital is to protect our clients’ assets, fortify their legacies, and guard what matters most to them.
 We accomplish this by having a deep understanding of our clients’ needs and aspirations.
 We then employ our extensive resources and decades of investment experience to help our clients achieve their goals.